vlstill/presentations/concur_a2018/pres.md

 **this paper**

 - one generally useful liveness property (*live program*)
-- efficient algorithm for checking
+- efficient algorithm for checking it
 - evaluation on real-world code

 ## Live Program